 GoPro Ownership

-GoPro Inc has a total of 128.5 Million outstanding shares.
-Over half of GoPro's outstanding shares are owned by outside corporations.
-These outside corporations are typically referred to as corporate investors that purchase positions in a given instrument to benefit from reduced trade commissions.
+GoPro Inc has a total of 133.47 Million outstanding shares.
+30% of GoPro Inc outstanding shares are owned by outside corporations.
+Institutional investors are typically referred to investors that purchase positions in a given stock to benefit from reduced commissions.
+Consequently, institutional investors are subject to different rules and regulations than regular investors.
+Please look out for any change in current institutional holding as this could mean something significant has changed at the company or is about to change.
 Please note that no matter how many assets the company holds, if the real value of the firm is less than the current market value, you may not be able to make money on it.

 Shares in Circulation